3.5. General Expectations for Tenure, Promotion, and Post-Tenure Review

 The second major part of the process is the review at the end of the probationary period that leads to a tenure decision.
 All tenure-track faculty must be reviewed for tenure.
 The length of the probationary period over which this review is to occur depends upon several factors.
 For faculty who enter KSU at the assistant professor rank or above, the probationary period is five to six years, with a mandatory review for tenure being conducted in the sixth year, if tenure has not already been given.
 However, faculty may be granted years of credit toward tenure for work experience prior to coming to KSU.
 This credit will be noted in writing before the faculty member is employed and can range from one to three years, with the latter figure being reserved for rare cases of exceptional service elsewhere, such as administrative work.
 Any, all, or none of the granted credit can be applied toward tenure, at the discretion of the individual faculty member.
 If applied toward tenure, this credit plus the number of years of service at KSU must match the minimum probationary period of five years, and the tenure portfolio will include evidence from this credited time and must include evidence of relevant work experience prior to employment at KSU.
 The amount of the probationary period spent at KSU must be continuous unless the interruption is for a leave of absence or for part-time service, which must not, in either case, exceed two years.
 A faculty member who is granted two or three years of credit toward tenure may replace the third year of review with a tenure review in the second year in the position (if taking three years of credit toward tenure) or in the third year of the position (if taking two years of credit toward tenure).

 Tenure-track eligibility for a faculty member will be stated in a letter offering employment from the Provost/VPAA.
 An administrative faculty member who is appointed without academic rank or with a part-time rank is not on track for tenure.
-Part-time or adjunct faculty, temporary or visiting faculty, and lecturers or senior lecturers are not eligible for and do not accrue any credit toward tenure.
-Service as a temporary or visiting faculty member or as a lecturer or senior lecturer at KSU does not earn credit toward the probationary period if the individual is hired later into a regular permanent faculty status, unless granted in writing at the time of appointment.
+Part-time limited term, adjunct faculty, temporary or visiting faculty, and lecturers or senior lecturers are not eligible for and do not accrue any credit toward tenure.
+Service as a part-time, limited term, temporary or visiting faculty member at KSU does not earn credit toward the probationary period if the individual is hired later into a regular permanent faculty status.
 However, BoR policy (8.3.8) does allow for credit toward tenure for a lecturer/senior lecturer.
-Probationary credit toward tenure should not be awarded for service in non-tenure-track positions, except for lecturers and senior lecturers.

 Academic deans and department chairs are appointed as tenure-track teaching faculty members.
 Tenure does not reside in an administrative position, however, and deans and chairs are subject to a similar tenure-track review process as all other tenure-track faculty.
 Once tenured as a faculty member, an individual does not lose tenured status as a function of changing positions, responsibilities, or departments at the University.